Version: 2022.3

 Cache Folder Location Click the Browse button to specify a location for the cache.

-Cache compression This option enables Unity to compress datafiles in the GI cache to use less hard drive space.
+Cache compression Compress datafiles in the GI cache to use less hard drive space.
 The datafiles are LZ4-compressed by default, and the naming scheme is a hash and a file extension.
 Unity computes the hashes based on the inputs to the lighting system, so changing any of the following settings, properties or assets can lead to lighting recomputation:

 - Materials (Textures, Albedo, Emission)